 My biggest worry is that you could get angry with me and I expect this to happen at any time.
 This not only makes asking for things very hard as I anticipate that the whole dental team thinks of me as a bother, but also it is hard for me to do things that are considered niceties.
 I sometimes give chocolates to the staff, as I am deeply grateful for all the effort they go to on my behalf (they changed my life, remember?).
 And it makes me really nervous.
 I will usually give the chocolate to the receptionist, hoping nobody will see me doing it and I then make myself scarce as soon as possible.
 I might well get a panic attack if my dentist were to suddenly appear at that point.

 I have this image of my dentist sending me an email telling me to find a different practice because I am crossing a line.
-Every Christmas card I send makes me worry that they might think I am crazy.
-Every phone call, every email, I just expect them to say “This is too much, please go somewhere else” or ask me to find a mental health care provider (I’ve had several of them by the way, in case you were wondering)… I am also afraid to say nice things and express gratitude because I am worried it would make them angry, feel like I was a stalker or like I lack sensitivity towards boundaries.
+Every phone call, every email, I just expect them to ask me to go somewhere else or find a mental health care provider (I’ve had several of them by the way, in case you were wondering)...
+I am also afraid to say nice things and express gratitude because I am worried it would make them angry, feel like I was a stalker or like I lack sensitivity towards boundaries.
 Putting it all together, deep inside I expect rejection and negative consequences no matter what I do.

 12. I sometimes believe I am making all of this up or “acting” just to get attention